The Seahawks’ special teams have been rarely discussed this season, and that’s a good thing

 During a season in which six of the Seahawks’ eight wins have been decided by one score, Myers has been as valuable as he is accurate.
 He has nailed all 15 of his field-goal attempts this year and, dating to last season, has made 26 in a row.

-One of those kicks came from 61 yards at the end of the first half vs. the Rams last month, which set a franchise record.
+One of those kicks came from 61 yards out at the end of the first half vs. the Rams last month, which set a franchise record.
 The journeyman has become a money man for this football team, assuaging anxiety with consistency Seattle hasn’t seen in some time.

 “He’s having an incredible year.
 He’s just been rock solid.
 He’s such a tremendous athlete for this position.
 He’s just so well-tuned and fitted to be really consistent,” Seahawks coach Pete Carroll said.
 “He’s just got that makeup, and he’s a great worker, and he’s a good competitor. … He’s having a great year, and we’re counting on him.”